-This phase normally lasts a day, but people who fast for three or more days may need up to three days before they feel comfortable eating larger meals.
+This phase normally lasts a day, but people who fast for 3 or more days may need up to 3 days before they feel comfortable eating larger meals.

-Summary: A water fast usually lasts 24 to 72 hours and is followed by a post-fast phase.
-If you’re new to water fasting, you might want to spend three to four days preparing your body to be without food by reducing your portion sizes or fasting for part of the day.
+A water fast usually lasts 24–72 hours and is followed by a post-fast phase.
+If you’re new to water fasting, you might want to spend 3–4 days preparing your body to be without food by reducing your portion sizes or fasting for part of the day.

 Here are a few health benefits of water fasting.

-Autophagy is a process where old parts of your cells are broken down and recycled (4).
+Autophagy is a process in which old parts of your cells are broken down and recycled.

 For example, autophagy may prevent damaged parts of your cells from accumulating, which is a risk factor for many cancers.
-This may help prevent cancer cells from growing (13).
+This may help prevent cancer cells from growing.

-Unfortunately, there are no human studies that investigate the link between short-term water fasts (24 to 72 hours) and blood pressure.
+Still, more research is needed to evaluate the link between short-term water fasts (24–72 hours) and blood pressure.

-For example, being more insulin sensitive means your body is more efficient at reducing blood sugar.
-Meanwhile, being more leptin sensitive could help your body process hunger signals more efficiently and, in turn, may lower your risk of obesity (23, 24).
+For example, being more insulin sensitive means your body is more efficient at reducing its blood sugar levels.
+Meanwhile,

 Free radicals are unstable molecules that can damage parts of cells.
-They are known to play a role in many chronic diseases (29).
+They are known to play a role in many chronic diseases.

-Keep in mind, there are only a handful of studies that look at the impact of water fasting in humans.
-More research on humans is needed before making recommendations.
+Keep in mind, only a handful of studies have analyzed the effects of water fasting in humans.
+More research in humans is needed before making recommendations.

-Summary: Research shows that water fasting may lower the risk of many chronic diseases and promote autophagy.
-However, most research is from animal studies or are short-term.
+Research shows that water fasting may lower the risk of many chronic diseases and promote autophagy.
+However, most research is from animal or short-term studies.
 More studies are needed before recommending it.